 In addition, they often already know your market, so less time is spent getting to know it.
 Hence, the diligence process can be quicker.

-Trade buyers tend to be more interested in the technology and IP of the target company and how the tech can provide value within their current product suite or offering.
-They’re also more likely to keep the target company’s management team in place.
+Trade buyers tend to be more interested in the technology and IP of the target company.
+Plus, they want the technology to provide additional value to their customers.

-For instance, the buyer’s CIO/CTO/Architect may be assessing the tech and team over a short period.
+For instance, the buyer’s CIO/CTO/Architect may assess the tech and team over a short period.
 That exec has a much bigger firm to run, so they have limited time to evaluate your tech.

 I think this happens because of the assumptions made on both sides.

-- And the target firms being acquired believe this to be true, so they let the buyer take the lead / assume that enough information will be collected and examined.
+- And the target firms being acquired believe this to be true.
+So they let the buyer take the lead and assume that enough information will be collected and examined.

 With both parties thinking the other misled them.

 Post deal, it turned out to have a huge tech, complicated tech stack and the two-three month integration quadrupled.

 A trade acquisition like this is a long-term marriage, and it’s worth starting on the right foot.

-So there are a few things for you to consider, if a trade transaction is on the horizon:
+So there are a few things for you to consider if a trade transaction is on the horizon: